maxproknowron/docs/docs/Features/documents.md

 # Documents

 Documents related to your product or product line represent one of the content units forming the product's knowledge base.
-As an Editor, you can upload one single document or an entire file.
+As an Editor or Admin, you can upload one single document or an entire folder.

 ![Documents Diagram](https://i.imgur.com/eJN4itO.png)